manuelroemer/NCommons/README.md

 goals and advantages:

 * **Important members only:**<br/>
-  NCommons is supposed to be a set of "no-nonesense" libraries.
+  NCommons is supposed to be a set of "no-nonsense" libraries.
   In essence, this means that there will be no library which contains members that can be written manually in a very short amount of time.
   Anything that gets added to one of these library will at least have a